dayu11/dayu11.github.io/_pages/about.md

   - /about.html
 ---

-My research interests encompass 1) Privacy-preserving machine learning, particularly deep learning with differential privacy, and 2) Memorization mechanisms within large-scale models.
+My recent research interests are: 1) Enabling Gemini to excel at breakthrough applications through tool-use and RL, 2) Improving methods for privacy-preserving machine learning.

 I am a Research Scientist at Google Research.
 I earned my Ph.D. from Sun Yat-sen University in 2024, where I had the privilege of being supervised by Prof. [Tie-Yan Liu](https://scholar.google.com/citations?user=Nh832fgAAAAJ&hl=en) and Prof. [Jian Yin](https://openreview.net/profile?id=~Jian_Yin3).
 During my Ph.D., I was a member of the [Joint PhD program between Microsoft Research Asia](https://www.msra.cn/zh-cn/connections/academic-programs/joint-phd) and Sun Yat-sen University.
 I received a [Microsoft Research PhD Fellowship](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/articles/eleven-phd-students-are-awarded-the-2021-microsoft-research-asia-fellowship-award/) in 2021.
 I earned my Bachelor's degree in Computer Science from Sun Yat-sen University in 2019.

 News
 ======

+* [09/18/2025] Our work [Scaling Embedding Layers in Language Models](https://arxiv.org/abs/2502.01637) and [Synthesize Privacy-Preserving High-Resolution Images via Private Textual Intermediaries](https://arxiv.org/abs/2506.07555) have been accepted to NeurIPS 2025!

 * [08/21/2025] I will be serving as an Area Chair for ICLR 2026.